Clear Air Turbulence (CAT): Why Planes Shake in Clear Skies

 - The main risk is to unbelted passengers

-Conclusion Clear Air Turbulence remains aviation's invisible challenge, but modern forecasting tools like TurbCast help predict where it's likely to occur.
+Clear Air Turbulence remains aviation's invisible challenge, but modern forecasting tools like Turbcast help predict where it's likely to occur.
 Always keep your seatbelt fastened when seated.

 Check Turbulence for Your Flight